-Mario and friends have had an interesting history between them – and with Nintendo carrying on bringing adventures of the plumber to players through the Switch console, there’s never been a better time to start checking out these interesting facts about Super Mario, the Italian have-a-go-hero.
+Mario and friends have had an interesting history between them – and with Nintendo carrying on bringing adventures of the plumber to players through the Switch console, there’s never been a better time to start checking out these fun facts about Super Mario, the Italian have-a-go-hero.

 Mario made his debut in Donkey Kong, a classic arcade game where he initially had the name ‘Jumpman’.
 In the sequel, Donkey Kong Jr, Mario became the villain – for the first and last time in his career (thus far)!